dotintent/react-native-ble-plx/INTRO.md

     });
 ```

-Discovery of services and characteristics is required to be executed only once.
-Additionally
+Discovery of services and characteristics is required to be executed once per connection\*.
-it can be a long process depending on number of characteristics and services available.
+It can be a long process depending on number of characteristics and services available.

+\* Extremely rarely, when peripheral's service/characteristic set can change during a connection
+an additional service discovery may be needed.

 ## Read, write and monitor values